emilyb7/google-app/README.md

 # Google app

-Making a simple app with Google Apps script.
+Making a simple app with Google Apps script (GAPPS), Firebase and a call to a third party API.